usc-isi-i2/kgtk/docs/install.md

 ## Installing KGTK

-The following steps install KGTK adnd the KGTK Jupyter Notebooks.
+The following steps install KGTK and the KGTK Jupyter Notebooks.

 Our pip and GitHub installations will use a Conda virtual environment.
 If you don't have th Conda tools installed, follow this